coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 the software engineering (or computer science if you prefer) when it comes to designing, reporting, and evaluating performance experiments.

-I will limit myself at describing to showing one example on how to design a performance experiment as rigorously as I know how.
+I will limit myself to showing one example on how to design a performance experiment as rigorously as I know how.
 I propose to describe the pitfalls that I try to avoid, and how I avoid them.